-The proposed effective area format, used for both cases mentioned above, follows mostly the OGIP effective area format document.
+The proposed effective area format follows mostly the OGIP effective area format document.

 For the moment, the format for the effective area works to a satisfactory level.
 Nevertheless, for instance the energy threshold variation across the FoV is not taken into account.
 However, since the threshold definitions are currently non-unified an inclusion of this variation is still arbitrary and subject to analysis chain.
 In addition, this feature is currently not supported in current open source tools.
 We therefore keep the optional opportunity to add an individual extension listing the energy threshold varying across the FoV.
 This will likely be included in future releases.